wsmoak/wsmoak.github.io/_posts/2026-04-05-openswe-multi-repo-dev-containers-devpod.md

 ### Multi-Repo Devcontainer

 The more interesting case is a workspace that contains *both* repos.
-In production, these two apps talk to each other — a setup the agent would eventually need to understand.
+In production, these two apps might talk to each other — a setup the agent would eventually need to understand.

 I created a third repo, `multi-repo-dev-containers`, with a Dockerfile and `devcontainer.json` that sets up an environment with Ruby, Python, PostgreSQL, and both repos cloned and configured.
 The `postCreateCommand` clones each repo, runs `bundle install` / `pip install`, creates databases, and runs migrations.